csc7/PP5_CI_GDEC/README.md

 - To my wife and family, for always supporting and helping.
 - Code Institute, for providing knowledge, guide, content and tools.
 - My mentor, Mo, for helping with very valuable guide and support.
-- Code Institute Tutor Assistance for helping when needed.
+- Code Institute Tutor Assistance for helping when needed, at any time.
 - Code Institute community in Slack for permanently being an online reference.
 - All the valuable information provided by the sources mentioned above in the credits.

 <br><br>
 ## [Back to Index](#index)
 <br><br>